Desperateblogger is a Pinay Mom {Who} Blogs

 It is good that there's an iPod Auction online now.
 There are about 1000 units for auction and bidding starts at $1!
 Unbelievable!
 I checked out the site and found different styles of iPod open for bidding.

-The Auction itself will be conducted by uBid.com.
-There's a difference between services offered by Ubid.com and Ebay.
+The Auction itself will be conducted by uBid.com There's a difference between services offered by Ubid.com and Ebay.
 Ubid.com is a business to consumer site while Ebay is consumer to consumer.
 To be more explicit, Ubid.com approaches companies who have excess products and help these companies or businesses dispose of their surplus.
 Most of these companies sell branded and high quality products.
 Ubid.com is 100% fraud free.
 Check it out.

 Cast of Mamma Mia